TimeWarpEngineering/timewarp-state/Source/TimeWarp.State.Plus/Features/IdleTimer/README.md

 # MultiTimer System

-The MultiTimer System provides a flexible framework for managing multiple timers in your application.
-This feature is versatile and can be used for various purposes such as implementing timeout functionality, scheduling regular events, auto-save features, or any scenario where you need to track and respond to timed events.
+The MultiTimer System is a feature of TimeWarp.State.Plus that provides a flexible framework for managing multiple timers in your application.
+This system can be used for various purposes such as implementing timeout functionality, scheduling regular events, auto-save features, or any scenario where you need to track and respond to timed events.

 ## Features